The all-weather lifeboat stationed in Jersey, is St Helier's George Sullivan.

 1948 A new lifeboat, the first to have a deck cabin, was sent to the station and placed on moorings in the harbour.
 A German-built bunker on Albert Pier was taken over and converted for the crew.

-1949 A Gold Medal was awarded to Coxswain Thomas King and Bronze Medals to Crew Members Philip Boutell, Kenneth Gubbey, David Robert Talbot, Charles George King, Reginald John Nicholle, George Stapley and Honorary Secretary Lionel Percival Stevens for a service to the yacht Maurice Georges.
+1949 A Gold Medal was awarded to Coxswain Thomas King and Bronze Medals to Crew Members Philip Butel, Kenneth Gubbey, David Robert Talbot, Charles George King, Reginald John Nicolle, George Stapley and Honorary Secretary Lionel Percival Stevens for a service to the yacht Maurice Georges.
 The lifeboat had searched unsuccessfully for eight hours for a military aircraft that had come down.
 On the way back to her station a wireless message was received that the yacht was amongst the rocks of the Demie De Pas.
 A successful search located the yacht, which was then towed, with the four crew, back to the station after nine hours at sea.

 1950 A Bronze Medal was awarded to Acting Coxswain Silver Le Riche for rescuing three crew from the ketch Hannah in November 1949.